kyleposluns/db-design-paintball/README.md

 # Paintball:

-A minecraft minigame that allows players to spawn into a server, choose a team, and survive for as long as they can against monsters to beat other teams and earn high scores.
+A minecraft minigame that allows players to spawn into a server, choose a team, and survive for as long as they can against monsters to beat other players and earn high scores.

+## README:

+We have opted to meet with Professor Durant Thursday 12/5/19 to discuss the setup.
+Essentially in order to get this program up and running the following are required.
+A Minecraft spigot-server running Minecraft 1.14.4
+2 Minecraft accounts
+A MySQL Database
+Once the server has been setup and the plugin has been installed into the plugins folder, the config.yml needs to be populated with the fields corresponding to the Databases’ credentials.
+When the server is started, it is ready to go, as long as the desired settings and arena information have been added to the database.
+When the server starts we create all necessary tables and read any information from existing tables.
+This information includes saved arena data and game preference settings.
+At the end of each game, if the players have beaten their personal records of rounds survived or monsters killed, the database is updated.
+The game starts as soon as there is more than one player in the game and ends when there is only one player alive.
+Kill zombies by shooting them with the paintball gun.

+## Crud Operations:
+### Create
+When the game starts we create tables in the database and we add arena and preference data to the tables.

+### Read
+When the game starts we read from the database for information about the arena to spawn players in and the preferences to start the game with.

+### Update
+When players beat their top score, their top score is updated in the database

+### Delete
+We delete the RoundKills information after every game.

 ## What is going on: